apache/airflow/docs/executor/kubernetes.rst

 pod_template_file
 #################

-As of Airflow 1.10.12, users can now use a pod_template_file setting in their airflow.cfg to form the basis of their KubernetesExecutor pods.
-This process is faster and easier to modify.
+As of Airflow 1.10.12, you can now use the ``pod_template_file`` option in the ``kubernetes`` section of their airflow.cfg to form the basis of your KubernetesExecutor pods.
+This process is faster to execute and easier to modify.

-We include multiple examples of working pod operators below, but we would also like to explain a few necessary components if you want to customize your pod_template_files.
+We include multiple examples of working pod operators below, but we would also like to explain a few necessary components if you want to customize your template files.
 As long as you have these components, every other element in the template is customizable.